UVM Admission Requirements

 |Admission Standards||Very High|

 How hard is it to get into UVM and can I get accepted?
-The school has a 67% acceptance rate ranking it #7 in Vermont for lowest rate of acceptance.
-Last year, 14,777 out of 21,991 applicants were admitted making UVM a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 20 percent.
+The school has a 68% acceptance rate ranking it #8 in Vermont for lowest rate of acceptance.
+Last year, 14,365 out of 21,263 applicants were admitted making UVM a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 22 percent.
+University of Vermont typically accepts and attracts "B+" average high school students.
 Only 18% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 UVM SAT Scores